Quick Summary

 4. Non-Medical Pursuits

-• Learn a language.
-Write a book.
+- Learn a new language.
+Write a book (fiction or non-fiction).
 Build a boat.
+Take up complex woodworking.

 The Biological Reality: Healthspan vs Lifespan